Wednesday, March 25, 2026

 If they came from a common past, then why are they different now?
 Simple evolution, basic principle of live.
 The same reason why cells divide or we evolved from chimpanzees.
 Just as tree branches into different directions as it grows so are human societies occasionally split into different groups.
 When old ways stop working, a certain group decides it's time for a change and splits up.

 Thus, Huntington map represents not the future or even current times, but the past, times where these entities were still connected as well as features that they still share in common.
+By now religions is a dying phenomenon as it does not serve any meaningful purpose, there is no point in dividing humanity based on this outdated concept.

 No comments: